AntonioHengel7/AntonioHengel7/README.md

 ## Hi there 👋
 # 👋 Hi, I'm Antonio Hengel!

 I'm a passionate Computer Science student with a minor in Mathematics, currently diving deep into the world of **machine learning**, **artificial intelligence**, **cyber security**, and both **frontend & backend development**.
-My journey spans building social platforms and gearing up to create my own video game project.
+My journey spans building websites and gearing up to create my own video game project.

 ---

 ## 🚀 About Me
 - 🎓 Pursuing a Bachelor's in Computer Science, Minor in Math
-- 💡 Interested in ML, AI, and full-stack development
+- 💡 Interested in ML, AI, cybersecurity, and full-stack development
 - 🕹️ Planning a video game as my next big project

 ## 🛠️ Skills